 Once the student submits the application and the supporting documents, the Admissions Office reviews the documents and confirms the completion of each applicant's file.
-The application and records are submitted to the admissions committee for evaluation based on the following criteria:
+The application and records

-- A sense of calling from God for Christian ministry; - Born-again experience and baptism with water; - Active participation in a church community; - Evaluation of prior academic performance and the ability to successfully complete the academic program; and - Recommendations.
+- A sense of calling from God for Christian ministry; - Born-again experience and baptism with water: - Active participation in a church community; - Evaluation of prior academic performance and the ability to successfully complete the academic program; and - Recommendations.